dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 - Using the [`@Transaction`](../api-reference/decorators#transaction) decorator to define a [transactional function](../tutorials/transaction-tutorial.md) that can access the database.
 - In the new function, inserting a row in the database with `ctxt.client.raw()`.
 - Calling the new function from the handler using the context: `ctxt.invoke(Greetings).InsertGreeting(friend)`.

-Note that `name` is the primary key for `dbos_hello`.
-In this tutorial, greet each friend only once!

 :::info
 In this quickstart, we write our database operations in raw SQL (using [knex.raw](https://knexjs.org/guide/raw.html)) to make them easy to follow, but we also support [knex's query builder](https://knexjs.org/guide/query-builder.html) and [TypeORM](https://typeorm.io/).